kubernetes/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 ## Proposal

-We will run a connectivity server inside the master network.
+We will run a connectivity server inside the control plane network.
 It could work on either a HTTP Connect mechanism or gRPC.
 For the alpha version we will attempt to get this working with HTTP Connect.
 We will evaluate HTTP Connect for scalability, error handling and traffic types.